YoshihiroNak/Terminal_app_T1A3/src/README.md

 ### Open the terminal

--Linux systems usually come with Python pre-installed.
+Linux systems usually come with Python pre-installed.
 Please check the version following this command.

 ### Check a version of Python you have installed